kerolloz/aktive/README.md

 - `style` - Set the style of the badge.
 Can be one of `flat`, `flat-square`, `for-the-badge`, or `plastic`.
 Defaults to `flat`.
 - `label` - Set the left-hand-side text.
 Defaults to `Most Active GitHub User Rank`.
-- `color` - Set background of the right part (hex, rgb, rgba, hsl, hsla and css named colors supported).
+- `color` - Set the background of the right part (hex, rgb, rgba, hsl, hsla and css named colors supported).
 Defaults to `brightgreen`.
-- `labelColor` -  Set background of the left part (hex, rgb, rgba, hsl, hsla and css named colors supported).
+- `labelColor` -  Set the background of the left part (hex, rgb, rgba, hsl, hsla and css named colors supported).
 Defaults to `grey`.
 - `rnkPrefix` - Set prefix to display before the rank value.
 Defaults to `""` empty string.
 - `rnkSuffix` - Set suffix to display after the rank value.
 Defaults to `""` empty string.